-Online Application Form
+The Online Application Form

 ALL persons applying for a broker license, including those applying by examination, based on licensure in another jurisdiction, or for reinstatement of an expired license, must apply online.
-The online application program is available through the Commission's website (www.ncrec.gov).
+The online application, Application for Real Estate License, is available through the Commission's website (www.ncrec.gov).
+General information regarding the application is provided below, along with special instructions for each item.
 You may begin to complete (but not submit) the application prior to completion of the North Carolina Broker Prelicensing Course.